nuejs/nue/packages/nuejs.org/docs/css-best-practices.md

 }
 ```

-Simple selectors make easy-to-read and easy-to-maintain CSS, keep your file sizes to minimum, and use lower specifity for overrides.
+Simple selectors make easy-to-read and easy-to-maintain CSS, keep your file sizes to a minimum, and use lower specificity for overrides.

 #### Links
 [Specificity and Hierarchy in CSS](//kelvinofili.hashnode.dev/specificity-and-hierarchy-in-css)

 ## Write clean HTML { #clean-markup }